Landau theory for finite-time dynamical phase transitions: Extended Hamiltonian method for observables

 \subsection{Thermodynamic observables}

+The thermodynamic observables of the Curie-Weiss model and their statistics are the main objects of our study.
+In order to define them, we use the framework of stochastic thermodynamics~\cite{Sei12,Bro15,Pel21} to endow the stochastic dynamics of the model with a thermodynamic interpretation.
+This allows us to identify fluctuating thermodynamic observables at the microscale, that are consistent with macroscopic thermodynamics in the limit of large system size.

-Since no work is performed on the system during the temperature quench, its stochastic thermodynamics~\cite{Sei12,Pel21} is determined by the statistics of the heat per spin $\msc{Q}$ exchanged between the system and the bath, and the entropy $\Sigma$ produced (per spin) in the relaxation process.
+Because the energy of the system does not change during the temperature quench, the work done on the system vanishes.
+Hence, the thermodynamics of the quench is determined by the statistics of the heat per spin $\msc{Q}$, released by the system into the environment, and the total entropy $\Sigma$ produced (per spin) in the relaxation process.